onefrankguy/frankmitchell.org/posts/smoothly-scrolling-a-vertical-shooter-with-javascript.md

 <div id="row-scroll-play" style="position: absolute; top: 0; left: 0" class="icon icon-small icon-square"><div class="icon-play"></div></div>
 </div>

+My snowy world was looking less messy, but there was still room for improvement.
+Every once in a while single fine black lines would show up between rows as textures snapped imperfectly and pixels bleed through.

 ## Give me a lever long enough ##

+One way to create a seamless background is to let the texture repeat across the entire canvas.

+    #canvas {
+      background: url(snow.png);
+    }

+We know the texture tiles nicely, so we can let CSS handle the tiling.
+That leaves us with a single node in the DOM we have to move.
+Our render function changes slightly. since we want to warp the canvas back to zero once the top row's moved off screen.

+    function render (dt) {
+      var tiles = $('#board').childNodes
+        , offset = scrollSpeed * dt
+        , i = 0

+      for (i = 0; i < tiles; i += 1) {
+        moveUp(tiles[i], 0, offset)
+      }
+    }

 <div class="game art" style="background: #000; position: relative; display: block; height: 440px; width: 320px; overflow: hidden">
 <div id="world-scroll" style="position: absolute; top: 0; left: 0"></div>